Bill0412/hkust-latex/README.md

 ## Issues
 1. As you can see in [data/log.txt](data/log.txt), there are some issues finding the correct *.sty files, this is because of a lack of dependencies.
 I used MacTex to compile all the files and most of these really well.
-I think this is not the only issue with my compiler, as you can see in the following photo, these latex files won't compile at overleaf platform as well.
+I think this issue not only with my compiler, as you can see in the following photo, these latex files won't compile at overleaf platform as well.
   ![index.html](images/overleaf-compile-error.png)